The World Stands with Mahsa Amini

 The police claimed that she suffered a heart attack in the Vozara Street Detention Centre in Tehran, fell into a coma, and passed away three days at the hospital.
 Meanwhile, the authorities released footage of CCTV recording, without any time or date indicated, showing blurred images of a woman collapsing on a chair.
 They alleged that Amini had been suffering from a heart condition or epilepsy.
 The victim’s family vehemently denied these heinous accusations.
 It has been further reported by a witness that police agents brutally beat her on the head with a baton and banged her head against the vehicle she was forced into, before being taken to the detention center.

 Amini’s brutal death spurred a wave of outrage across the country with Iranians expressing their indignation in a plethora of ways.
 They have taken the streets to protest against the unjust death of Amini in defiance of a warning from the judiciary, blaming the government for her death.
 Soon the protests turned extremely violent as official records show that at least 41 people have died since the unrest started, including members of the security forces; yet sources say that the real figure is higher.

-On the other hand, women over social media are recording themselves cutting their hair and burning their scarves, as a gesture of solidarity with Amini and in defiance of the gender-based violence crimes committed by the regime.
+On the other hand, women on social media are recording themselves cutting their hair and burning their scarves, as a gesture of solidarity with Amini and in defiance of the gender-based violence crimes committed by the regime.
 The hashtag #Mahsa_Amini was going viral in the Persian language over 3.4 million times.
 In response the authorities have systematically disconnected people from social media platforms, later from the internet entirely, citing arbitrary national security matters.
 The country’s go-to move was to utterly silence the truth about the cruelty that Iranian women are subjected to; however, history has shown repeatedly that prohibiting freedom of expression can only cause more damage.

 Iranian Women Craving Autonomy